Welcome to today's edition of the Rush 24-7 podcast.

 They have really stepped up their lifestyle as a result of their piracy in the Gulf of Aden.

-Then they upped the ransom to twenty-five million, they got no offers on that.
+Then they upped the ransom to $25 million.

 Yesterday, ladies and gentlemen, we had a story about all of the misery that exists in New Orleans and all of the unspent federal and state money to help people in the Katrina hurricane aftermath.

-The story yesterday featured the plight of people who rent apartments and the people who rent them uh from the landlords.
+The story yesterday featured the plight of people who rent apartments and the people who rent them from the landlords.

-And there's all this money that was allocated to help people get back in, and it's it's just a mess.
+And there's all this money that was allocated to help people get back in, and it's just a mess.

 It's a bureaucratic nightmare.

-And once again, it was it was an illustration.
+And once again, it was an illustration.

-Uh, and yet every bit of evidence that you look at when the government goes in to try to fix a mess, straighten something out, it becomes a joke.
+And yet, every bit of evidence that you look at when the government goes in to try to fix a mess, straighten something out, it becomes a joke.

-More proof that when government does the work of churches and communities or tries to, it fails.
+Well, from Newsweek, more proof that when government does the work of churches and communities or tries to, it fails.

 Even before Hurricane Katrina, they were some of the country's neediest kids.

-Now the children of Katrina, as they're being dubbed, who stayed longest in ramshackle government trailer parks in Baton Rouge are, quote, the sickest I have ever seen in America, says Erwin Redleiner, president of the children's health fund and a professor at Columbia University's mailman school of public health.
+Now, the children of Katrina, as they're being dubbed, who stayed longest in ramshackle government trailer parks in Baton Rouge are, quote, the sickest I have ever seen in America, says Erwin Redleiner, president of the Children's Health Fund and a professor at Columbia University's Mailman School of Public Health.

-Forty-one percent are anemic, twice the rate found in children in New York City homeless shelters, more than twice the Center for Disease Control's record rate for high-risk minorities.
+41% are anemic, twice the rate found in children in New York City homeless shelters, more than twice the Center for Disease Control's record rate for high-risk minorities.

 More than half of the kids we're talking about here that lived in these ramshackle government trailers, provided by FEMA, have mental health problems.